 In the previous section, we showed that workplace skills are divided into two clusters with respect to their effective use by industries.
-Therefore ASRD and skill complexity are computed for three different skill aggregation levels; full skills (161 skill types that are presented in Table A1), social-cognitive skills (one of the detected skill clusters, displayed in the first section of Table A2), technical-physical skills (another skill cluster, presented in the second section of Table A2) to investigate how these skill clusters reflect themselves in industrial diversification process.
+In order to investigate how these skill clusters reflect themselves in the industrial diversification process, ASRD and skill complexity are computed for three different skill aggregation levels: full skills (161 skill types that are presented in Table A1), social-cognitive skills (one of the detected skill clusters, displayed in the first section of Table A2), technical-physical skills (another skill cluster, presented in the second section of Table A2).
 Figure 8 presents their distributions.
+The inner-quartile ranges of ASRD variables are pretty narrow compared to skill complexity variables.
+Regarding the social-cognitive skill cluster, 75% of scores are below 50 and below 45 for the technical-physical skill cluster.
+The skill complexity variables exhibit a more balanced distribution across quartiles.
+The average social-cognitive skill complexity of industries is around 62, while it is 46 for technical-physical skill complexity.
+The majority of industries exhibit higher ASRD and complexity scores for the social-cognitive skill cluster.